+Sadly, though, too many teachers believe that those mandatory, one-size-fits-all professional development sessions offered by their schools are a waste of time and money.
 Effective Teacher Professional Development REPORT.
 Tech Coaching is about Relationships not Tech.
 Most tech coaches end up in the role of tech coach or Tech TOSA (Teacher On Special Assignment) because they are good at using tech and integrating it into their classroom.

 That’s how I got into the role and pretty much everyone else I know as well.
 However, once you are in the role of a coach things change.
 Your job isn’t to use tech with students, rather it’s to support teachers in using technology with students and supporting teachers is a whole new ball game.
 January 2017 PD in PJs.
 Personalizing Professional Development For Teachers, By Teachers.
-On Flipboard.
-Educational Leadership:Instruction That Sticks:The Right Questions.
+What do students need to be successful?

 Professional Development and Virtual Schools: Swapping Ideas and Practices.
 Distance Learning Professional Development and Virtual Schools: Swapping Ideas and Practices Michele Eaton, director of virtual and blended learning for the Metropolitan School District of Wayne Township, explains how teacher professional development has evolved over five years at her virtual school.